 Before you start

-We can only deal with noise that is considered to be unreasonable to the average person (called a "statutory nuisance" in legal terms), to find out more see our guide:
+We deal with noise that is considered to be unreasonable to the average person, called a "statutory nuisance" in legal terms.

 We have a range of powers available to deal with noisy neighbours, including:

 - Serving a Legal Notice

 - Seizing equipment used to cause noise nuisance